lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/YAML101.md

 ## YAML101 - YAML AINT MARKUP LANGUAGE ##

 #### YAML Introduction ####
-* YAML: human readable language that translates data into a consistent format (data serialization) in form of key:value pairs, lists, dictionaries
+* YAML: human readable language that specifies a consistent format for data (data serialization) in form of key:value pairs, lists, dictionaries
 * #### key:value ####
+  * YAML document: unordered collection of key:value pairs where each key has a corresponding value
+    * supports key & values in form of strings, numbers, floating point, boolean, and null
 * #### lists ####
 * #### Structure ####
 * #### CloudFormation ####